scality/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/Adding_a_Storage_Location.rst

    If the Bucket Match option is set, buckets in the target location cannot be used as a CRR destination.
-Zenko requires the bucket identifier in order to manage the namespace for CRR.
+Zenko requires the bucket identifier in order to manage the namespace for replication.

 Server-Side Encryption
 ~~~~~~~~~~~~~~~~~~~~~~

-Public cloud services use encryption to ensure your credentials and
+Public cloud services use encryption to ensure your credentials and transmitted
-transmitted information are protected while in transit.
-The S3 API
-also offers encryption and key management services to secure
+information are protected while in transit.
+The S3 API also offers encryption
-information while it is stored on AWS drives.
-If you have already
+and key management services to secure information while it is stored on cloud
+drives.
+Inquire with your cloud vendor to determine whether server-side
+encryption using the x-amz-server-side-encryption API is supported on their
-created an AWS bucket with server-side encryption enabled (SSE-S3
+platform.
+If you have already created an bucket with server-side encryption
-protocol), clicking **Server Side Encryption** forces Zenko to include
+enabled (SSE-S3 protocol), clicking **Server Side Encryption** forces Zenko to
-``"x-amz-server-side-encryption": "AES256"`` in API calls to AWS.
+include``"x-amz-server-side-encryption": "AES256"`` in API calls to AWS.

 Target Helper Bucket for Multi-Part Uploads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~